Registration

 Steps:

-1. CVEC: I pay the Student and Campus Contribution (€105) at cvec.etudiant.gouv.fr, then print out my receipt.
+1. CVEC: I pay the Student and Campus Contribution (€105) on cvec.etudiant.gouv.fr, then print my receipt.

 3. I'll go to the IUT on the day of the appointment, bringing my application and the required documents, plus a credit card.